-Areas in Pennsylvania that best support bears are the mountainous north central and northeastern counties.
+Areas in Pennsylvania that best support bears are the mountainous northcentral and northeastern counties.
 Bears are expanding into new areas, however, and can now be found in 50 of Pennsylvania’s 67 counties.
 Bears have adapted well to encroaching human development and can be found even in suburban areas.
 Because of human movement into bear habitat and the bear’s natural expansion of its range, bears and people are likely to come into contact with each other.
 Bears are attracted to human residences by bird feeders, garbage, and food left outside for domestic pets.
-In Pennsylvania, black bears may scavenge for food in dumpsters located at roadside rest areas, restaurants, campgrounds, and residential garbage cans.
+In Pennsylvania, black bears may scavenge for food in dumpsters located at roadside rest areas, restaurants, and campgrounds, and in residential garbage cans.

 Actual economic damage caused by bears affects mainly beehives and corn, but bears are strong enough to tear open doors, rip holes in siding, break windows, and rip open tents to get food.
 Trees and crops also may suffer bear damage.
 True to the stereotype, a bear may destroy several beehives in an attempt to reach honey and bees.
 Bears may knock down rows of sweet corn while feeding.
 Bear damage to corn appears as a circular pat- tern of destruction in the cornfield.
 Damage to important crop trees is not a major problem in Pennsylvania, but because bears consume fruit, they may damage orchards.
 Bears occasionally climb beech trees to feed on beechnuts and leave telltale claw marks in the smooth bark.